 If there are objections or the application is called into a committee by one of the local councillors, then the decision will be made by a majority vote by the local planning committee.
 At the planning meeting, you or your agent will be given an opportunity to address the planning committee, but this time is limited to a maximum of three minutes.

-You can make minor alterations by applying for a non-material amendment.
-However, major alterations could involve a further application for full planning permission, so discuss your plans with your LPA first.
+Once planning permission has been approved, you can make minor alterations by applying for a non-material amendment.
+However, major alterations could involve a further application for full planning permission, so discuss your plans with yourlocal planning authority first.

-In England around 75% of applications are granted.
-If your application is rejected, you can either amend and resubmit having dealt with the reasons for refusal, or you can make an appeal to the planning inspectorate.
+According to MyJobQuote, in England, around 86% of applications are granted.
+Planning permission refused? you can either amend and resubmit having dealt with the reasons for refusal, or you can make an appeal to the planning inspectorate.

 Around 40% of householder applications that are refused are later granted at appeal.

-Can I Build a House Without Planning Permission?
+What Happens if you Build Without Planning Permission?

 While it is not illegal to develop land without planning permission, it is not lawful and, consequently, if you have failed to get consent for your project, then the local planning authority can take action to have the work altered or demolished.
 In this instance, you can make a retrospective planning application and if this is refused you can appeal the decision.
 If you lose, it can prove very costly.

-Altering a listed building without prior permission is, however, a criminal offence, and in extreme cases it can lead to prosecution and unlimited fines — and even imprisonment.
+Altering a listed building without prior permission is a criminal offense, and in extreme cases it can lead to prosecution and unlimited fines — and even imprisonment.
 So do ensure you apply for approval first.

 Can I Get Planning Permission for a Home in the Countryside?